RyanLucas3/MacroRandomForest/README.md

 MRF has at its core a basic linear regression equation that is intended to express a macroeconomic relationship.
 Unlike a regular linear regression though, in MRF our predictors are not entirely manually specified.
 Instead, they are chosen from our state variables by a random forest.

 The beauty is that, bringing together the linear macro equation with the random forest ML algorithm means that our linear coefficient then nests important time series information.
-This parameter can provide a transparent and time-varying variable importance measure while at the same time accounting for complex non-linearities in the data.
+This parameter can provide a transparent variable importance measure while at the same time accounting for complex non-linearities in the data.

 Thus being both powerful and directly interpretable, the model can provide value not only to economic forecasters, but also to macroeconomic policy makers.